ToshioCP/Gobject-tutorial/gfm/sec3.md

 TDouble has its own member, "value".
 It is the value of TDouble instance.

-The coding convention above needs to be kept by writers.
+The coding convention above needs to be kept all the time.

 ## Creation process of a child of GObject

 The creation process of TDouble type is similar to the one of GObject.

-1. Register TDouble type with type system.
+1. Registers TDouble type with type system.
-2. Let the type system allocate memory for TDoubleClass and TDouble.
+2. The type system allocates memory for TDoubleClass and TDouble.
-3. Initialize TDoubleClass.
+3. Initializes TDoubleClass.
-4. Initialize TDouble.
+4. Initializes TDouble.

 ## Registration